BACKGROUND AND BIOGRAPHICAL INFORMATION

 I completed my Ph.D. in Clinical Psychology from Georgia State University in 1994.
 My dissertation was entitiled “The Son’s Experience of Significant Disappointment in His Father.”
 I was licensed by the State of Georgia in 1995.

-In addition to having a private psychology practice, I teach at Paideia School, and have been for the past 32 years.
-There, I have worked with all different levels of the school, but for the past 20 years, I have worked primarily in the high school, where I teach an English course, and spend the lion’s share of my time working with adolescents and sometimes their parents.
+In addition to having a private psychology practice, I teach at Paideia School, and have been for the past 40 years.
+There, I have worked with all different levels of the school, but for the past 28 years, I have worked primarily in the high school, where I teach an English course, and spend the lion’s share of my time working with adolescents and sometimes their parents.

 While I minored in psychology as an undergraduate, at that time in my life, I majored in English, finding that literature provided more of what I hungered for.
 I am drawn to the creative arts, to imagination, poetry, and dreams.
 These are not my primary lenses, but they do inform much of what I do and how I see people and the world.

-I have three children, ages 25, 23, and 19.
+I have three children, ages 33, 31, and 27.
 Raising them has been one of the most important parts of my life; they have taught me incredible amounts about patience, communication, and joy.
 I have been long interested in male development and in the role of fathers and in the way that men form and act in relationships, whether familial, romantic, or friendship.
-Over the past 25 years, I have participated in several workshops and weekends with people like Robert Bly, Michael Meade, James Hillman, and John Lee.
-I was also in a long lasting men’s support group.
-This has led me right up to the present to being now very interested in helping men improve their relational skills.

 - 7 years as an inline hockey coach.
 I have always loved sports.
 Winning is lots of fun, but for me it has always been about the pleasure of play and the building of mutually supportive team dynamics.
 I am also interested in how losing tests our characters so much more than coming out on top.